Southern strategy: 1964 election

+Nixon

+1968 election

-Johnson was concerned that his endorsement of Civil Rights legislation would endanger his party in the South.
+Johnson was concerned that his endorsement of civil rights legislation would endanger his party in the South.
 In the 1968 election, Richard Nixon saw the cracks in the Solid South as an opportunity to tap into a group of voters who had historically been beyond the reach of the Republican Party.
 George Wallace had exhibited a strong candidacy in that election, where he garnered 46 electoral votes and nearly 10 million popular votes, attracting mostly Southern Democrats away from Hubert Humphrey.
+Humphrey had the worst performance for a Democratic presidential nominee in the South since the 1868 election.

 The notion of Black Power advocated by the Student Nonviolent Coordinating Committee leaders captured some of the frustrations of African Americans at the slow process of change in gaining civil rights and social justice.
 African Americans pushed for faster change, raising racial tensions.
 Journalists reporting about the demonstrations against the Vietnam War often featured young people engaging in violence or burning draft cards and American flags.
 Conservatives were also dismayed about the many young adults engaged in the drug culture and "free love" (sexual promiscuity), in what was called the "hippie" counter-culture.
 These actions scandalized many Americans and created a concern about law and order.

 Nixon's advisers recognized that they could not appeal directly to voters on issues of white supremacy or racism.
 White House Chief of Staff H. R. Haldeman noted that Nixon "emphasized that you have to face the fact that the whole problem is really the blacks.
 The key is to devise a system that recognized this while not appearing to".
 With the aid of Harry Dent and South Carolina Senator Strom Thurmond, who had switched to the Republican Party in 1964, Nixon ran his 1968 campaign on states' rights and "law and order".
 Liberal Northern Democrats accused Nixon of pandering to Southern whites, especially with regard to his "states' rights" and "law and order" positions, which were widely understood by black leaders to symbolize Southern resistance to civil rights.
 This tactic was described in 2007 by David Greenberg in Slate as "dog-whistle politics".
 According to an article in The American Conservative, Nixon adviser and speechwriter Pat Buchanan disputed this characterization.